Michael0812/ocean-pollution/README.md

 On this website logo is located in navbar on the left side and also on the bottom of website in footer section.
 It is vissible on every divices.
 Also, logo is conected with link that goes to [Plastic Ocean](https://plasticoceans.org/) website where a many inspire were taken for this project.

 #### Navbar
 It is positioned on the top of the website.
-For a better UX on smaller devices navbar is changed to toogle navbar.  **Position:sticky** were used to improve user navigatoin
+For a better UX on smaller devices navbar is changed to toogle navbar.  **Position:sticky** were used to improve user navigation.

 Links located in navbar are connect with section on the website:
 - Home - goes to to the home page of the website (refresh or send to the top of the website)